ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

 | `element`  | Single SVG element        |
 | `elements` | List of SVG elements      |

+The special case `entity: '*'` represents all HA entities.
+It can be used in rules that need to run whenever the state of any HA entity changes.

 ### Action Triggers

 Floorplan supports the same action triggers used in [Lovelace](https://www.home-assistant.io/lovelace/actions) (`tap_action`, `hold_action`, `double_tap_action`).
 In addition to these, Floorplan adds two of its own action triggers.